mmai/piquetBook/src/historical.md

 The action of the play then causes the game to stop.

 It is interesting to observe that the score was marked with counters, and that the mode of play was as now, except that the pack was composed of thirty-six cards, otherwise Otrante could not take seven cards, and could not have a point of fifty-three, as with a thirty-two card pack this point cannot be made.
-(See pp. 63-65, for an account of the old mode of playing.)

 The occurrence of Piquet in dramatic and other writings of this period is very common.